SilasNiewierra/portfolio/projects.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: "<strong>TapThat<br></strong>train your brain  "
+  headline: "<strong>GymMeMore<br></strong>become the best version of yourself  "
-  content: By following a game principle old as time, this application not only trains
+  content: GymMeMore is your perfect companion for the gym.
+Allowing you to track
-    your memorization abilities but also is a perfect companion to pass the time.<br><br><a href="/tapthat" title="Learn More ...">Learn More ...</a>
+    your progress without any additional features enables you to concentrate on what's important.
+You and your journey.
+In contrast to the current trend of putting more and more features in fitness tracking apps, GymMeMore is slimmed down to one simple core feature.
+Track your sets, weight, and reps.
+See your previous performances and keep on growing.
+You can follow previously created workout plans or create your own.<br><br><a href="/gymmemore" title="Learn More ...">Learn More ...</a>
   media:
-    image: "/uploads/2020/10/19/thumbnail-tapthat.png"
+    image: "/uploads/2020/10/19/thumbnail-gymmemore.png"
-    alt_text: Thumbnail TapThat
+    alt_text: Thumbnail GymMeMore
   slug: ''
 - template: content-feature
   block: feature-1